The year's special events in the sky

 From

-middle of July its phase will have reduced to 20% (like a crescent Moon), but
+beginning of May its phase will have reduced to 24% (like a crescent Moon), but

 from the evening sky to the pre-dawn sky.
 Whereas on very rare occasions Venus